MichaelSchneeberger/do-notation/README.md

 ### Basic Example

-First, import the do decorator from the do-notation package.
+First, import the `@do` decorator from the donotation package.
 Then, define a class implementing the `flat_map` method to represent the monadic operations.
 Finally, use the `@do` decorator on the generator function that yields objects of this class.

 ``` python
 from donotation import do